Mobile App feature

 After we get the first iteration concept we started to do the internal test to see what out college think. this will help us think outside the role of designer as we have sales tech to the customer success who contacted directly to the end users

-We ran three rounds of testing — each one surfacing something different and directly shaping the next iteration.
+We ran three rounds of testing after we got some internal concept feedback, each one surfacing something different and directly shaping the next iteration.

 User Info